Updated: Jan 6

 Is Your Website Search Engine Optimized?

+At Pendragon Consulting LLC, we have vast experience in Search Engine Optimization.
 Let us conduct a free audit of your website and provide some guidance on what can be improved.
 These simple actions can help boost the domain authority of your website and help you rank higher.
 You see, Google has about 200 factors in determining where a website should rank and it’s all a balancing act.
 If you have great content with all the right keywords but you’re not ranking well, it could be because your on-site SEO is not up to par.
 If the search engines can’t appropriately index your site, they won’t be able to figure out where you belong in the search engines and will therefore rank you much lower.
-For a free SEO audit, give us a call today at 443-343-2313 or by sending us a message on our website.
+For a free SEO audit, give us a call today at 443-343-2313 or send us a message on our website.